InjectiveLabs/docs/source/includes/_derivatives_spec.md

 The funding fee is a critical piece to ensure convergence of market prices to the real underlying asset price.
 It consists of two components:

 1. Index Price: The price provided by the oracle.
-2. Futures VWAP: The VWAP (Volume Weighted Average Price), which emerges from the trades in injective futures.
+2. Futures VWAP: The VWAP (Volume Weighted Average Price), which emerges from the trades in injective futures and the indexPrice.
+It is same with VWAP if the price is changed                    to `(futuresPrice - indexPrice) / indexPrice`.

 ### VWAP

-The VWAP consists of two components:
+The VWAP calculation consists of two components:

-1. Price: The contract price of the trade.
+1. Price: The price of the trade.
 2. Quantity: The quantity of contracts that got settled in the trade.

 The VWAP calculation formula is the following:

 `VWAP = ∑(price * quantity) / ∑quantity`

-In this formula, we can set `∑(price * quantity)` as `volume` and `∑quantity` as `totalQuantity`, so we have:
+If price is changed with the one mentioned above:

-`VWAP = volume / totalQuantity`
+`FuturesVWAP = ∑[(futuresPrice - indexPrice) / indexPrice) * quantity] / ∑quantity`

-### Futures VWAP
+### Futures VWAP update

 To calculate futures VWAP, there are three cases, where `volume` and `totalQuantity` should be updated: